jennysykes/cbmc/REGRESSION_TESTS.md

 ```

 # CMAKE

+To build with release flags in cmake use
+`-DCMAKE_BUILD_TYPE=Release` as an argument to the cmake command.

 This can be done by changing to the directory you built the
 project in with cmake and running ctest as follows.